vosaul/status.im/source/extensions/extension_types.md

 title: Extension Types
 ---

-# Understand All the Different Typs

-Extension types are determined by the available [hooks](https://docs.status.im/extensions/concept_hook.html).
+Extension types are determined by the available hooks.

 The first hooks supported by Status are `chat command` and `wallet settings`.